mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 Does this mean we need to write everything from scratch?
 --------------------------------------------------------
-Absolutely not!
-Experience shows that jQuery and other best-in-class libraries can be a much better and more complete foundation for building a modern SPA compared to the framework-of-the-month.
+**Absolutely not.**  jQuery and other best-in-class libraries can provide a more capable and complete foundation for building a modern SPA compared to the framework-of-the-month.
 We can start with a simple and clean [SPA architecture, p10][1] as detailed in [Single page web applications, JavaScript end-to-end][2] (also available directly from [Manning][3]), and then add libraries that are best suited to our application.
-We can **leverage** jQuery's maturity, performance, excellent tools, and vast ecosystem instead of **competing** with them.
-Not only do we often get more and better capabilities, we also get something Frameworks don't offer: **control**.
+We can **leverage** jQuery's maturity, performance, excellent tools, and vast ecosystem instead of **competing** with it.
+We also avoid ceding control to a Framework.

 Frameworks and complexity === insanely long cycle times
 -------------------------------------------------------